This post may contain affiliate links. Please read my disclosure policy.

 What if I Can’t Find Biscoff Cookies?

 If you’re unable to find Biscoff, try to find another brand of biscuit cookies.
-If you can’t find those, you can substitute with graham crackers or ginger cookies.
-The amount of cookies needed for the crust will change if you use different cookies, so always make the crust based on the suggested texture.
+If all else fails, you can substitute the Biscoff cookies with graham crackers or gingersnap cookies.
+The amount of cookies needed for the crust will change if you use different cookies, so use as many cookies as needed to reach the suggested texture.

 How to Make Maple Pumpkin Cheesecake Bars